 Let’s start with premium themes, which you have to pay for but then you get a lot in return in the form of usability, free plugins and regular updates.

 Premium WooCommerce themes are usually paid, so they require an upfront investment from the site owner.
 Prices for premium themes can range from just $30 to more than $100.
 Generally, the pricier a theme is, the more better-looking it’s going to be.
-Other than that, expensive themes also come pre-loaded with paid plugins, which can potentially save you money if you were to purchase those plugins separately.
+Other than that, the best WooCommerce themes also come pre-loaded with paid plugins, which can potentially save you money if you were to purchase those plugins separately.

 ezBoozt is a WooCommerce WordPress theme that has pre-built site templates for nearly every kind of online store.
 With 48-plus demos available, there’s a lot of choice when it comes to site layouts with this theme.
 The pre-built ‘demo’ designs cover a variety of ecommerce industries including fashion, electronics, furniture, botanists, adventure and much more.
 There are also quite a few generic layouts included which can be used for any kind of industry.